Hair transplant #2

 I opened the door.
 Olga was waiting.
 She took me to an office room, a room with a desk and computer.
 Three surgeons came in, wearing green gowns and caps.
 I felt surprisingly calm.
 Maybe it was because I'd done all this before.
 One of the surgeons drew on my head.
 Then another one shaved my head.
 Then I was taken to the operating theatre.
 An operating table.
 A metal trolley.

 The first step was anesthetic injections.
 I was told to lie on the operating table, face down.
-My face fitted in to a cushioned hole in the table.
+My face fitted into a cushioned hole in the table.
 All I could see was the floor.
 Someone put a blanket over me in case I was cold.
 Then one of the surgeons started injecting anesthetic into my scalp.
 Over a hundred injections.
 It felt like being stung by a swarm of wasps, if the wasps took turns stinging me.
 Meanwhile, another surgeon held a vibrator to my head.
 I could feel the vibrator pummeling my head.
 The idea was that the vibrator would distract me from the pain of the injections.

 Once the anesthetic was in place, the next step was for the surgeons to remove follicles from the back of my head.
 They asked me to lay on my side.
 Then one of the surgeons used a special tool to extract the follicles.
 He was using something that looked like a pen, except instead of drawing, it cut chunks out of my skin.
 It felt like he was stamping my head over and over.
 After each stamp, they'd take out the piece of skin with tweezers.
 I couldn't say for sure though because they covered my head with a blanket.